 Great Barrier Reef catchments

-WQIPs for catchments draining to the Great Barrier Reef were initially prepared by Regional NRM Bodies and Councils under the Australian Government’s Coastal Catchments Initiative.
-EHP worked with WQIP project teams to ensure that the EVs and WQOs were established consistent with the Environmental Protection (Water) Policy 2009 requirements.
-A number of regional NRM Bodies are currently updating their WQIPs (refer links below).
+Water quality improvement plans (WQIPs) for catchments draining to the Great Barrier Reef were initially prepared by Regional NRM Bodies and Councils under the Australian Government’s Coastal Catchments Initiative.
+EHP worked with water quality improvement plan project teams to ensure that the environmental values (EVs) and water quality objectives (WQOs) were established consistent with the Environmental Protection (Water) Policy 2009 requirements.
+Links to the latest WQIPs and supporting information are provided below.